wkumari/draft-wkumari-dnsop-extended-error/README.md

    resolution.
 The error signals that a DNS server can return are very limited, and are not very expressive.
-This means that applications and resolvers often have to "guess" at what the issue is - e.g is a REFUSED [TODO: Check] because there is a lame delegation or because the nameserver is still starting and loading zones?
+This means that applications and resolvers often have to "guess" at what the issue is - e.g is a REFUSED because there is a lame delegation or because the nameserver is still starting and loading zones?
 Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing a bad day?

    A good example of issues caused by this is DNSSEC validation issues.
    [TODO: Fix prior sentence.]
 When a stub resolvers queries a DNSSEC